OBA0700/Maven_Fuzzy_Factory_Project/README.md

 4. The Hudson River Mini bear

 ### Business Task:
-i.
-Analyze and optimize marketing channels. ii.
-Measure and Test the website Conversion performance. iii.
-Use the data to Understand the impact of new product launches.
+- Analyze and optimize marketing channels.
+- Measure and Test the website Conversion performance.
+- Use the data to Understand the impact of new product launches.

 ### Environment Command Functions:
 - The "Big 6" Statements and Clauses: